 - Use free online games to practice the skill & keep students engaged

-- Use t-charts to have students practice comparing and contrasting
+- Introduce t-charts to have students practice comparing and contrasting

-- Use hula hoops to create a lifesize Venn diagram
+- Consider using hula hoops to create a lifesize Venn diagram

 Grab the free resources for teaching compare and contrast